Open/Close Menu We're All Your Walls Need

 • Use monochrome color schemes to make the area neutral

-Designing your interior takes time and effort, but with little creativity, you can make your home a relaxing place to have the best time during holidays.
+Designing your interior takes time and effort, but with slight creativity, you can make your home a relaxing place to have the best holiday time.

-Before we talk about how to uplift your home exterior in preparations for holidays, let’s share some interior design secrets you can implement to give your rooms a personality;
+Before we talk about how to uplift your home exterior in preparation for the holidays.

 • Focal point.
-As you can see from the above interior design ideas, every room needs to have a focal point.
+As you can see from the above interior design ideas, every room must have a focal point.
 This could be an artwork, mirror, statement furniture, fireplace, or wall work.
 Keep in mind that large rooms should have more than one focal point.

 • Warm colors.
-Holidays are all about relaxations and welcoming guests, and thus you should use warm colors such as pink, blue, green, and violet to make the rooms welcoming.
-PRO TIP: Blue is a powerful color to use in most of your rooms.
+Holidays are all about relaxation and welcoming guests.
+Thus you should use warm colors such as pink, blue, green, and violet to make the rooms welcoming.
+PRO TIP: Blue is a powerful color in most of your rooms.
 Why?
 Because most people love blue.

 • Color scheme.
-Every room needs to have its main color scheme or two contrasting colors that create a color scheme.
-Bold colors make a big impact.
-You can use cushions, pillows, flowers, throws, or wall works to make your color scheme in a room click
+Every room needs to have its primary color scheme or two contrasting colors that create a color scheme.
+Bold colors make a significant impact.
+You can use cushions, pillows, flowers, throws, or wall works to make your color scheme in a room click.

 • Use bright white paint in small spaces to make them feel and look bigger.
-White, being a reflective color, opens your room, making it appear bigger.
+A reflective white opens your room, making it appear bigger.

 • Wall works and artwork.
 Art brightens a room and can act as the focal point.
-Think of a style you want to achieve to make your home ready for holidays.
+Think of a style you want to achieve to prepare your home for the holidays.
 Ensure the wall work or artwork you use has a purpose.

 • Accessories.
-Add accessories such as artwork, wall works, and candles to enhance rooms.
-Make sure they are coordinated
+Add artwork, wall works, and candles to enhance rooms.
+Make sure they are coordinated.

-You can have an interior designer to work on your interior walls and designs.
+You can have an interior designer work on your interior walls and designs.

 • Your Home Exterior Is as Important as Its Interior

-If decorated correctly, your garden and patio can act as retreat and enjoyment spots on warm nights and sunny days.
-During warm days, your exterior will be the ideal spot to relax in.
-No matter the size of your exterior, you can have something to uplift it.
+If decorated correctly, your garden and patio can act as retreat and enjoyment spots on warm and sunny nights.
+During warm days, your exterior will be ideal for relaxing.
+No matter the size of your body, you can have something to uplift it.

 Here are three areas you need to focus on when working on uplifting your exterior and readying them for holidays;